 If you’re travelling from the United States, your best bet is to fly to London or Manchester before catching a connecting flight to Jersey or Guernsey.

-Year-round ferries connect the islands to the UK, France, and each other, although ferries are more frequent in the summer season.
+Year-round ferries connect the islands to the UK, France, and each other, although ferries are more frequent in the summer.
 The ferries are comfortable, with restaurants and shops on board – the slow ferry from Portsmouth also offers cabins.
-The main ferry company is Condor Ferries
+The leading ferry company is Condor Ferries

 Ferries to Jersey

-- From Guernsey to Jersey: The fast ferry takes just 1 hour, while the slower one takes 2 hours.
+- From Guernsey to Jersey (and Jersey to Guernsey): The fast ferry takes just 1 hour, while the slower one takes 2 hours.

 - From France: The fast ferry service from St Malo takes 1 hour and 25 minutes.